 "What do you want?"
 Lucas asked, but there was an underlying hint of joking in his tone.

 "Mom has been giving us hell about you.
 Have you forgotten you have a home?"
 The male asked.
 Lucas grumbled.

-“It’s been like... a week.”
+"It's been like... a week."
 He said.
-Emma glanced away, feeling a bit weird.
+Emma glanced away as she felt a bit weird.

 "Emma, this is my brother, Inman, my sister Bridget, and their mates Renee and Dorian," Lucas said.
 Emma glanced back at them, having not even noticed the two others standing behind them.
 They waved with a polite smile.
 Emma returned it.
 Renee looked to be around her age.

 "She is waaayyy too pretty for you bro," Bridget said jokingly.
 Emma blushed and looked away.